mdn/content/files/en-us/web/security/index.md

 Permissions policy works in a similar way, except that it is more concerned with allowing or blocking access to specific "powerful features" ([as mentioned earlier](#secure_contexts_and_feature_permissions)).

 > **Note:** Such policies are very useful to help keep sites secure, especially when you are using a lot of third party code on your site.
-Be careful however — if you block usage of a feature that a third party script relies on to work, you may end up breaking your site's functionality.
+However, keep in mind that if you block usage of a feature that a third-party script relies on to work, you may end up breaking your site's functionality.

 ## Maintain data integrity